 While the Turkish media market looks diverse from the outside because of the large numbers of outlets, it is increasingly concentrated in terms of opinion.
-The Media Ownership Monitor Turkey, carried out with IPS Communication Foundation/ bianet between July and October 2016, shows that the government not only openly endangers media pluralism through recent closures of news outlets but that there is much deeper dimension of economic leverage, which allows almost complete control of mass media.
+The Media Ownership Monitor Turkey 2018, carried out with IPS Communication Foundation between October 2018 and March 2019, shows that the government not only openly endangers media pluralism through recent closures of news outlets but that there is deeper dimension of economic leverage, which allows almost complete control of mass media.

 - Politico-economic ties of media owners.
 Many media owners depend on the government for public contracts in other industrial sectors where they are active, like energy, transport and construction, and thus, refrain from criticism.
-In Turkish television, still the most relevant type of media, seven of the ten most important owners are politically affiliated with the ruling party.
+In Turkish television, still, the most relevant type of media, nine of the ten most important owners are politically affiliated with the ruling party.

 - Intransparent distribution of public funds.
 The distribution of public funds on advertising for example, being one existentially important source of income for smaller papers, remains hidden.
 A respective appeal of Media Ownership Monitor to the Turkish Right to Information Assessment Council was turned down, claiming “trade secrets” as a reason.
 The same happened to a request regarding Turkey’s state-owned broadcaster’s (TRT) finances.